vanda/etc-docs/notebooks/ai-explorations/challenges/discovery/5-knowledge-query-item.md

 **Problem Statement**

-Provide a conversational interface for the information available for a single cultural heritage object.
+Provide a conversational interface for the information available for a single cultural heritage item.

+**Related Problems**

+  * 4 - Knowledge Query (Collection level)

 ## Bibliography